top of page

 Playing outdoors can provide lots of opportunities to experience different textures and being outside can help some children engage in a way that isn’t possible indoors.

-One step at a time
+One step at a time: Building towards being comfortable with mess

-You could start by keeping a damp cloth nearby so children can clean their hands immediately when they feel uncomfortable.
+You could start by keeping a damp cloth nearby so your child can clean their hands immediately when they feel uncomfortable.
 It's helpful to make hand-washing movements a regular and fun part of their routine.
 Practice these movements together to help them get used to cleaning their hands in a relaxed manner.

 Watch again